Wyoming QB Andrew Peasley questionable for Pokes' game vs. App State

 The Pokes plan to utilize Harrison Waylee, who rushed for 110 yards, including a 62-yard touchdown, against the Longhorns to take some pressure off the passing game.

-When asked why Sam Scott, UW’s leading rusher through the first two weeks, didn’t get any carries in Austin, Bohl said the Waylee is now RB1.
+When asked why Sam Scott, UW’s leading rusher through the first two weeks, didn’t get any carries in Austin, Bohl said that Waylee is now RB1.

 “Some of it is going to be running back by committee, but I can tell you off of this last game that Harrison separated himself,” Bohl said.
 “Harrison will be our lead guy.
 You’ll see some of these other guys sprinkled in with the skill set they bring.”

-Starting cornerback Kolbey Taylor, who was suspended for a violation of team rules, has not been ruled in our out for App State.
+Starting cornerback Kolbey Taylor, who was suspended for a violation of team rules, has not been ruled in or out for App State.

 “It’s still to be determined,” Bohl said.
 “I’m not going to get into specifics, I understand your question.
 I don’t believe he’ll practice (Monday), but we’ll see as the week goes along.”